notatree2/mywebsite2/README.md

 ## Problems/Issues with my website?
 Please do not hesitate to report the problems to me.
 I will try to fix the issues.

-Troubleshooting common errors will be available in the issues tab.
+Troubleshooting common errors that you may experience may be available in the issues tab.

 ## FAQ